furqanmlk/SoftwareTestingHub/Test Managment/Manual Testing Strategies.md

 |-----------|------|--------|--------|
 | At McAfee, multiple testing tasks were competing for limited time close to a major release | Ensure all high-risk areas were thoroughly tested while meeting deadlines | Prioritized test cases based on risk, business impact, and critical paths; aligned closely with PMs and Devs to adjust timelines and testing focus | Delivered high-quality testing within the deadline; ensured zero critical issues post-release |

+## Question 4: How do you ensure comprehensive test coverage during manual testing?

 ### ✅ Ensuring Comprehensive Test Coverage (Manual QA)